• facebook

 While performing a regular addition, if one of the cells contains a text instead of a numeric value, Excel will return a #VALUE! error.

-Consider the example below, where Cell C2 contains a text value ‘Null’ while Cell B1 contains a numeric value ‘258’.
+Consider the example below, where the Cell C2 contains a text value ‘Null’ while Cell B1 contains a numeric value ‘258’.
 When formulated “= C1 + B1”, D1 returns the #VALUE! error.

 Unexpected text value